xuhdev/paramcomparison/README.rst

 You should have received a copy of the GNU Lesser General Public License along with ParamComparison.
 If not, see <http://www.gnu.org/licenses/>.

-You can view the full text of the license in COPYING.txt.
+You can view the full text of the license in LICENSE.txt.
 You can also view GNU General Public License in GPL.txt.

 .. _Nikola: http://getnikola.com